 What is 5HTP – how does it work

-You have probably heard of serotonin, which is a chemical that has a wide variety of functions in the human body.
+You have probably heard of Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…., which is a chemical that has a wide variety of functions in the human body.
 It is sometimes called the happy chemical, because it contributes to wellbeing and happiness.

 The scientific name for serotonin is 5-hydroxytryptamine, or 5-HT.
 Serotonin is used to transmit messages between nerve cells, it is thought to be active in constricting smooth muscles, and it contributes to wellbeing and happiness, among other things.
 As the precursor for melatonin, it helps regulate the body’s sleep-wake cycles and the internal clock.

-It is made from tryptophan, a simple amino acid found in protein.
+It is made from tryptophan, a simple amino acid found in Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of….
 The ability to turn tryptophan into serotonin depends on a whole host of nutrients and processes.
 Tryptophan is first converted to 5-hydroxytryptophan or 5-HTP, which is then converted to serotonin (5-HT) in the brain.

 Supplementing with 5-HTP